Fresh mushrooms filled with fresh lobster. The best of the best, try these Lobster Mushrooms!!

 Put into an oven pan.
 I cook at 450˚ but again I don’t know how long.

-I check after about 10 minutes and check back every few minutes until it looks browned, like in the picture.
+I check after about 10 minutes and check back every few minutes until it looks brown, like in the picture.

 I suggest letting it sit a few minutes bit before digging in (as hard as it is to do) because it is extremely hot and get badly burned – speaking from experience.